Menu

 Conflict

 “Conflicts cause deaths and injuries.
 They also disrupt the social, political and economic organization of societies, aggravate disparities and erode development.
-In protracted conflicts, the persistence of such disruption often leaves indelible marks on people and societies.
+In protracted conflicts, the persistence of such disruption often leaves indelible marks on people and societies,” the ICRC says.

 Publications